 How to use the 80/20 rule?

-In the morning, our motivation and willpower are strong, and it should be allotted to the most important activities of yours.
+In the morning, our motivation and willpower are strong and should be allotted to our most important activities.

-Our willpower depletes as the day proceeds, use it wisely.
+Our willpower depletes as the day proceeds; use it wisely.

-You can use the same rule on life goals.
-Instead of achieving everything at the same time, focus on achieving those that matter the most.
+Instead of achieving everything simultaneously, focus on achieving those that matter the most.

-2. No work schedule
+3. No work schedule

 Habits form if you repeat the same activity every day.
-You can repeat the same activity every day when you have a proper plan of what to do for the day.
+You can repeat the same activity every day when you have a proper plan of what to do.

 Making your schedule in advance, preferably the night before going to bed, will give you what you need to do.
-You don’t need to spend your willpower for deciding what you should do.
+You don’t need to spend your willpower deciding what you should do.